-For each of the MNSI parts, the cutoff point to confirm neuropathy has been discussed within the literature.
+For each of the MNSI parts, the cutoff point to confirm neuropathy has been discussed in the literature.
 However, a cut-off point of 7 for the first section (A in our study) has been previously accepted to be abnormal[11].
 Later studies have proposed a cut-off point of ≥ 4 to improve the performance of the MNSI and achieve acceptable levels of sensitivity and specificity.
 The study that revised the previously existed threshold of ≥ 7 for part A of the MNSI by setting it at ≥ 4 achieved a sensitivity of 40% and specificity of 92%[28].
 In our study, a threshold of 3 for part A was found to be the optimal cut-off point and had a specificity of 33%-40%, which shows the probability of having a normal MNSI result in the absence of confirmed neuropathy.
 The sensitivity reached 90%-100%, which shows the probability of having a positive result in the presence of confirmed neuropathy.
 Compared to the study by Herman et al[28], we achieved a lower specificity but higher sensitivity and the sensitivity and specificity from our validation study were closer to the results found in the Portuguese[14], Arabic[29] and Turkish[24] analyses.
 We also proposed a similar cut-off point for A as used in these two studies[14,24].
 A high sensitivity gives the test a high ability to correctly identify patients with the disease.
 Based on our observations during the application of the test to patients, the self-administered part should be filled out with an accompanied professional (doctor, nurse, physiotherapist) to explain any doubts if necessary.
 It would also be useful when illiterate individuals are completing the questionnaire[24].

-For part B (examination) of the MNSI, a score greater than 2 is considered abnormal according to the original scoring algorithm[11].
+For part B (examination) of the MNSI, a score greater than 2 was considered abnormal according to the original scoring algorithm[11].
 A threshold of ≥ 2.5 was shown to be 61% sensitive and 79% specific in confirming clinical neuropathy in Diabetes Control and Complications Trial/Epidemiology of Diabetes Interventions and Complications[27].
-However, in the Moghtaderi et al[15] study, the sensitivity and specificity of the examination with a cut-off point of 2 was found to be 65% sensitive and 83% specific.
-In our study, we found the optimal cut-off point for section B to be 2 with a sensitivity of 81%-84% and specificity of 60%-70% which was similar to the Portuguese study (86% sensitive and 61% specific using the same cut-off point)[14].
+However, in the study by Moghtaderi et al[15], the sensitivity and specificity of the examination with a cut-off point of 2 was found to be 65% and 83%.
+In our study, we found the optimal cut-off point of 2 for section B with a sensitivity of 81%-84% and specificity of 60%-70%, which was similar to the Portuguese study (86% sensitivity and 61% specificity using the same cut-off point)[14].

-To summarize both parts of the MNSI - the same cut-off points used in our study for sections A and B were proposed by the authors of the Portuguese version[14] with similar levels of sensitivity and specificity and in one of the Turkish validation studies[30].
-As we mentioned, the results from our validation process stressed the importance of part B in detecting neuropathy compare to part A, which is similar to the results of the Turkish validation study[24].
+To summarize both parts of the MNSI, the same cut-off points used in our study for sections A and B were proposed by the authors of the Portuguese version[14] with similar levels of sensitivity and specificity and in one of the Turkish validation studies[30].
+As we mentioned, the results from our validation process stressed the importance of part B in detecting neuropathy compared to part A, which was similar to the results of the Turkish validation study[24].

 The strengths of our study include a sufficient number of individuals based on the described calculation model, the completion of NCS on the whole group of studied patients, a wide panel of statistical analysis to confirm good reliability and stability of the tool, and confirming the cut-off points for parts A and B seen in previous studies with similar sensitivities and specificities[15,21,28,30,31].